Slx-hub/tinfb4se/projectFiles/testPlan.md

 n/a
 #### 5.2.12	Installation Testing
 n/a
+#### 5.2.13 User Acceptance Testing
+UAT as so called Beta-Tests with a few users testing the game in the current state to play it before release and give constructive feedback aswell as bug reports or balancing problems.
 ## 6. Entry and Exit Criteria
 ### 6.1	Test Plan
 #### 6.1.1	Test Plan Entry Criteria